• Skip to primary navigation

 Cinnamon brown sugar pumpkin muffins

 • Pumpkin.
-I use fresh but you can used canned too.
+I use fresh but you can used canned pumpkin puree too.

 • Baking powder.